Catastrophic Injury Attorneys

 - Open Head Injuries – An open head brain injury, sometimes referred to as a penetrating head injury, occurs when a foreign object or bone material contacts brain matter directly.
 An open head injury poses a significant risk of death or catastrophic injury.

 According to the CDC, approximately 11,000 Americans suffer spinal cord injuries (SCI) every year, and it is estimated that more than 200,000 people in the United States live with permanent disabilities related to spinal cord injury.
 Nationwide, the economic impact of spinal cord injury is estimated to be around $10 billion a year.
 Spinal cord injuries can cause severely inhibited motor function and paralysis.
 Individuals who suffer from severe spinal cord injuries are often unable to live independently and many require extensive medical care for the remainder of their lives.
-At Moody Law – proudly serving Polk County and Central Florida – a spinal cord injury lawyer from our Lakeland office can help if you or a loved one has suffered a serious injury to the spine.
+At Moody Law – proudly serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City – a spinal cord injury lawyer from our Lakeland office can help if you or a loved one has suffered a serious injury to the spine.
 We are steadfast champions for the rights of those wrongfully injured and are devoted to helping those in need.

 Types of Spinal Cord Injury